horse-link/horse.link.subgraph.arbitrum/README.md

 To begin development first run `yarn` and `yarn codegen` to generate the entities and data sources as type-safe classes.

 To deploy the subgraph, make sure to have run `yarn codegen` and fetch your access token from the subgraph hosted service dashboard, found [here](https://thegraph.com/hosted-service/dashboard).
 Then, authorize your device for deployment by running `npx graph auth --product hosted-service <ACCESS_TOKEN>`.
 Once you've successfully authorized you can run `yarn deploy` to push a new pending version.

+### Checking the sync

+Login into the graphy with meta mask or similar and visit https://thegraph.com/hosted-service/subgraph/horse-link/hl-protocol-arbitrum for sync status.